ska-sa/katgpucbf/doc/signal_path.rst

 Channelisation
 --------------
-The figure below shows the signal path for the wide-band case.
+The figures below shows the signal path for the wide-band and narrow-band cases respectively.
 The dotted boxes and arrows represent control parameters that can be adjusted at runtime.

 Note that the input and output bit depths (shown as ``i10`` and ``ci8`` on the diagram) are configurable.
 Between unpacking and quantisation, all